krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/reach-0.py.md

 # reach: reach to the target location
 def reach(robot):
-    if check("the robot's gripper is not near reach target"): # check if the gripper is not already at the target robot.reach("to goal") # move the gripper to the target location
+    if check("the robot's gripper is not near the target location"): robot.move("gripper to target location")
+    if check("the robot's gripper is near the target location"): robot.reach("gripper to target location")